 The Killens Pond State Park’s Bike Trail is a 2.3 mile greenway that runs from US 13 to Killens Pond State Park.
 Once you’ve entered the park on the trail, the trail surface becomes crushed stone instead of asphalt.
 Nature trails within the park use the bike trail as a connection point to a millpond, the park’s central feature, that was established in the late 18th century.

 The St. Jones Greenway connects Dover and the central Kent County area to the Delaware Bay.
 It’s a 14-mile long river-side pathway designed for pedestrians and cyclists and is often used by commuters who prefer two wheels.

 There are over 40 miles of family-friendly trails to use for hiking, biking, and other outdoor activities, you’ll want to visit Blackbird State Forest, located on the border of New Castle and Kent Counties.
-Delaware’s northernmost state forest is open year-round and has five primitive campsites and four picnic spots.
+Delaware’s northernmost state forest is open year-round.

 The Mispillion River Greenway runs through historic downtown Milford on both sides of the Mispillion River and links city parks with various historic sites and cultural amenities.
 The 1.8 miles begins at Goat Island and ends at Silver Lake, offering a scenic route of the peaceful waterway along the way.

-The most popular cycling event —the annual Amish Country Bike Tour—returns for the 33rd year on Saturday, September 7, 2019.
-The ride offers 15, 25, 50, 64 and 100 mile distance options and fun pit stops at Harvest Ridge Winery, Painted Stave Distilling and the famous Amish Schoolhouse for pie!
+The most popular cycling event —the annual Amish Country Bike Tour—returns for the 34th year on Saturday, September 12, 2020.
+The ride offers 15, 25, 50, 64 and 100 mile distance options and fun pit stops along the way including the famous Amish Schoolhouse for pie!